 9. Passive Optical Local Area Network (POLAN) :

 A POLAN is a type of computer network which is an alternative to a LAN.
 POLAN uses optical splitters to split an optical signal from a single strand of single mode optical fibre to multiple signals to distribute users and devices.
 In short, POLAN is a point to multipoint LAN architecture.

 EPN is a type of computer network mostly used by businesses that want a secure connection over various locations to share computer resources.

 11. Virtual Private Network (VPN) :

 A VPN is a type of computer network that extends a private network across the internet and lets the user send and receive data as if they were connected to a private network even though they are not.
-Through a virtual point to point connection users can access a private network remotely.
-VPN protects you from malicious sources by operating as a medium that gives you protected network connection.
+Through a virtual point-to-point connection users can access a private network remotely.
+VPN protects you from malicious sources by operating as a medium that gives you a protected network connection.

 Many of the houses might have more than a computer.
 To interconnect those computers and with other peripheral devices, a network should be established similar to the local area network (LAN) within that home.
 Such a type of network that allows a user to interconnect multiple computers and other digital devices within the home is referred to as Home Area Network (HAN).
 HAN encourages sharing of resources, files, and programs within the network.
 It supports both wired and wireless communication.